xpqz/dyalog-docs/dotnet-interface/docs/accessing-net-classes/using-net-classes.md

 the following logic is used to resolve the reference to `DateTime` correctly.

-The first time that APL encounters a reference to a non-existent name (i.e. a name that would otherwise generate a `VALUE ERROR`), it searches the .NET namespaces/assemblies specified by `⎕USING` for a .NET class of that name.
+The first time that APL encounters a reference to a non-existent name (that is, a name that would otherwise generate a `VALUE ERROR`), it searches the .NET namespaces/assemblies specified by `⎕USING` for a .NET class of that name.
 If found, the name (in this case `DateTime`) is recorded in the APL symbol table with a name class of 9.6 and is associated with the corresponding .NET namespace.
 If not, `VALUE ERROR` is reported as usual.
 Note that this search ONLY takes place if `⎕USING` has been assigned a value.

 Subsequent references to that symbol (in this case `DateTime`) are resolved directly and do not involve any assembly searching.